citoplasme/UMinho_Dissertation_Template/README.md

 In order to use the Template, you need a Latex Editor.
 Personaly, I used [TexMaker](https://www.xm1math.net/texmaker/).
 As far as I know, this template is **not** compatible with Overleaf.

+The first thing to do is to install the fonts (NewsGotT and NewsGotTLig), available [here](https://alunos.uminho.pt/PT/estudantes/Paginas/InfoUteisFormatacao.aspx).
+If you do not install the fonts properly, the template will not be able to be generated in the proper way.
+The supra mentioned link contains a table were you can select the font file to download.
+After that, based on your operating system, you have to install the fonts to your machine, using the downloaded file.
+After all that, you are good to go.
+If you want to be sure that everything is all set, compare the [pdf file in the repository](https://github.com/citoplasme/UMinho_Dissertation_Template/blob/main/Dissertation/Latex/main.pdf) with the pdf generated in your machine.

 The cover and back cover are generate using the .ai files available at the academic portal of UMinho.
 You can edit them, e.g., using the program [Inkscape](https://inkscape.org).
 Make sure the fonts are not altered when editing the files.
 After generating pdf files from these, the backcover can be placed in the [chapters directory](https://github.com/citoplasme/UMinho_Dissertation_Template/tree/main/Dissertation/Latex/chapters), under the name **FOLHA-ROSTO-EE.pdf**.
 The cover can be added in the end, by merging the pdf generated using the Latex editor and the one from the .ai file.

-You can view the pdf generated using the template [here](https://github.com/citoplasme/UMinho_Dissertation_Template/blob/main/Dissertation/Latex/main.pdf).

 ##### Compilation: